NeuralMatrix: Compute the Entire Neural Networks with Linear Matrix Operations for Efficient Inference: Model Performance and Computation Cost

 \subsection{Inference Accuracy}

-Before demonstrating the advantage of computation efficiency in NeuralMatrix, we first empirically verify its inference accuracy through two popular DNN architecture categories on different benchmarks.
-Fig. \ref{fig:accuracy_cnn} and Fig. \ref{fig:accuracy_bert} present the network inference accuracy of transformer based BERT (and its variants) and CNN based ResNet.
-We evaluate the proposed NeuralMatrix with both floating-point and integer operations.
+We first verify the inference accuracy across two popular DNN architecture categories.
+Fig. \ref{fig:accuracy_cnn} and \ref{fig:accuracy_bert} present the network inference accuracy for the transformer-based BERT (and its variants) and the CNN-based ResNet, respectively.